robertomanfreda/java-code-generation-engine/README.md

       - PastOrPresent
 ```

-- An entity with JPA annotations using jakarta imports
+- An entity with JPA annotations, using jakarta imports:

 ```yaml
 ---